Preparing for an Interview: How to Do it and Why it Matters

 Preparing for an interview involves taking time to consider how you will present yourself.
 The clothes you wear and what you say should work together to create a positive impression on the interviewer.

-Many companies request several interviews before they make you an offer, therefore practice always comes in handy.
-Follow these steps to be prepared to excel during each stage of the interview process:
+Many companies request several interviews before they make an offer.
+This is why practice comes in handy.
+Follow these steps to excel during each stage of the interview process:

 2. Consider why you want the job

-Think about the reasons why you want the job and why you think you could do it well.
+Think about the reasons you want the job and why you think you could do it well.
 The interviewer will probably ask both these questions, so preparing your answer will help you respond confidently.
-You may expand on your answers after further research, but noting your initial gut-reaction will help you craft the most genuine response.
+You may expand on your answers after further research, but noting your initial gut reaction will help you craft the most genuine response.

 3. Research the company and job

 Researching the company and job can help you prepare thoughtful answers and questions.
-Here are a few things to investigate during your research:
+Here are a few things to do during your research:

 Understand how the vacant role can help the business achieve its goals.